fullstackenviormentss/data-science-test/README.md

 ## Is this test ok?

 So we haven't hired a Data scientist before, so this is our first time making a test for one.
 If this test sucks, and it's not going to let you showcase your skills, let us know.
-We'll try sort something out.
+We'll try to sort something out.